abhayagiri/beginning-our-day/manuscripts/lpp.md

 we're living with and the people we come into contact with.
 And that is how we bring great blessings into the world.

-# Developing Respect & Humility
+# Developing Respect and Humility

 ## Luang Por Pasanno